keshav39/keshav39/README.md

 <h1 align="center">Hi 👋, I'm Keshav Garg</h1>

-<h3 align="center">A passionate Programmer and a Web Developer as well as a Gamer on the side.</h3>
+<h3 align="center">A passionate programmer and web developer, as well as a gamer on the side.</h3>

 <br/>